Russian Police Arrested And Allegedly Beat A Russian Investigative Journalist

 Russian police detained investigative journalist Ivan Golunov on Friday and, according to his lawyer, beat him while in their custody.

 Golunov, an investigative reporter with Meduza, an independent outlet based in Latvia, was reportedly stopped on the street by police, who claim to have found the drug mephedrone, also known as bath salts, on his person.
-They then took him into custody and refused to allow him to speak with a lawyer, according to Meduza, who say that Golunov managed to pass on the message through friends.
+They then took him into custody and refused to allow him to speak with a lawyer, according to Meduza, which said in a statement that Golunov managed to pass on the message through friends.

 Golunov's reporting over the years has targeted the powerful in Russia, including Moscow's deputy mayor — whose family Golunov revealed was gaining a fortune in real estate through government contracts — and a group attempting to take over Russia's funeral industry, which he showed had ties to both a government official and a Neo-Nazi group.